m-usaid99/Network-Latency-Monitor/README.md

 - `-R`: Clear all results (with confirmation).
 - `-L`: Clear all logs (with confirmation).
 - `-h`: Show this help message and exit.
-- `ip_addresses`: List of IP addresses to ping.
+- `ip_addresses`: List of space-separated IP addresses to ping.
 No arguments provided will default to 8.8.8.8.

 Note: The `-f` flag will cause the script to ignore any `-t` and `-p` flags.